Dr Wendy Ludwig

 Ms Pat Anderson is an Alyawarre woman known around the world as a powerful advocate for disadvantaged people.
 She has a particular focus on Indigenous health, including aspects such as community development, advocacy, policy formation and research ethics.

-Ms Anderson has spoken before the United Nations Working Group on Indigenous People, and currently serves as Co-chair of the Referendum Council and as the Chairperson of the Lowitja Institute.
+Ms Anderson has spoken before the United Nations Working Group on Indigenous People, and served as Co-chair of the Referendum Council and as the Chairperson of the Lowitja Institute.

 She has also been the CEO of Danila Dilba Health Service in Darwin, Chair of the National Aboriginal Community Controlled Health Organisation, Executive Officer of the Aboriginal Medical Services Alliance Northern Territory (AMSANT), and was the Chair of the Collaborative Research Centre for Aboriginal Health from 2003 to 2009.